 Weeds and Uncle Andy

 The series that we just finished watching was Weeds, an intelligent show with a likable cast that saw the flowering of Mary Louise-Parker into a wonderful leading lady—and one of the most attractive women on television and in films.

 Towards the end of the series, when the arc of the original show was long since lost, Uncle Andy (Justin Kirk), discovered that as he approached middle age he longed to be a parent.
 In one episode, he impulsively marries a 22-year old college student.

 When he goes back to the apartment she shares with three other students, the always animated Andy wants to celebrate and go out with his bride and her friends.
 After telling them what a good time they could have, they all look at him with expressionless faces, pull out their cellphones, and begin texting away, each wrapped up in his or her solipsism.

-Funny but harrowing and all too familiar to anyone who pays attention to anything when they are outing and abouting: young people—especially teenagers, especially girls—seem lost in the electronic ozone even while in the company of others (you know, social occasions that call for actual socializing).
+Funny but harrowing and all too familiar to anyone who pays attention to anything when they are outing and abouting: young people—especially teenagers, especially girls—seem lost in the electronic ozone o their smartphones and iPods even while in the company of others (you know, social occasions that call for actual socializing).

-That was all a lead-in to Frank Bruni’s column today (September 4, 2013), that originated in The New York Times and appears in our own Seattle Times.
-It is titled “Wrapped in our digital cocoons” and in it he writes about how easy it is to travel through life in a thoroughly customized, electronic cocoon:
+That bit about Uncle Andy was a lead-in to Frank Bruni’s column in The New York Times (September 4, 2013).
+Titled “Wrapped in our digital cocoons,” he writes about how easy it is to travel through life in a thoroughly customized, electronic cocoon:

 “I’m haunted by how tempting it was to stay put, by how easily a person these days can travel the globe, and travel through life, in a thoroughly customized cocoon.